 Herbs are easy to grow but each variety has to be cared for differently.
 To make life easier for you, place herbs with similar requirements together.
 Coriander leaves dry quickly and hence require only partial sunlight with a moist soil while mint thrives on the winter sunlight with sparse watering.
 Water your herbs frequently but only after testing the soil — it prevents your plant from being overwatered.
 Insert your index finger deep into the soil to check how dry the soil is.
 Another way to check for soggy soil is to monitor the colour of the leaves.
 If they are turning yellow, it is a sign that your herbs will dry and die out soon.

-Clipping And Pruning Herbs To Grow At Home
+Clipping And Pruning Grow Herbs At Home

 There are plenty of easy herbs to grow at home, from basil (tulsi) to India’s favourite curry leaves.
 Some of these herbs even contain medicinal properties and are extremely easy to care for.
 However, even young plants require regular trimming to help the stems grow fresh leaves.
 If you see flowers growing along with your herbs, it indicates they are not being clipped.
 To retain the nutritional value of your herbs, clip off not more than one-third of the plant.